DevExpress-Examples/maui-data-grid/Readme.md

 The [Get Started with the DevExpress Data Grid for .NET MAUI](/CS/DataGridExample/) example allows you to get started with the DataGridView component - bind it to a data source and configure its columns.

-Refer to the following YouTube video for instruction on how to get started with the DevExpress Data Grid for .NET MAUI: [Adding Data Grid to your .NET MAUI application](https://www.youtube.com/watch?v=HVfDmzLKq-0).
+Refer to the following YouTube video for instructions on how to get started with the DevExpress Data Grid for .NET MAUI: [Adding Data Grid to your .NET MAUI application](https://www.youtube.com/watch?v=HVfDmzLKq-0).

 ### Task-Based Examples